How to Get UK Music Festival Bookings

 Send your press kit with some information about gigs you’ve played, who you’ve worked with and any awards you’ve won.
 Tell them what’s in it for them if they book you – remember that they want to sell tickets so will be thinking in terms of benefits.

 Keep it brief, it’s not a job application.
-Don’t include irrelevant information such as you’ve got 3 GCSEs or that you spent 6 months in Thailand.
-Your bio should include information such as:
+Don’t include irrelevant information, your bio should be concise and include information such as:

 - Your story as an artist